lockadi8/rsazure-openai-toolkit/SECURITY.md

 - You never expose API keys in source code
 - Environment variables are used to manage secrets
 - You follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when configuring Azure OpenAI

+> 💡 If you’re working in a shared or production machine, avoid enabling context or logging unless you fully control access to disk and history files.
 ___

 ## 📝 Logging and Local Data